krobelus/rate-experiments/README.md

 any clause containing $l$ is discarded because it will be satisfied by $l$, and occurrences of $\overline{l}$ are removed from the remaining clauses.
 The latter step may spawn new unit clauses and thus trigger further propagation.

+The *shared UP-model* is the assignment consisting of all literals implied by unit propagation [@rebola2018two] in the current formula plus assumptions.

 Given a formula where above unit propagation has been performed until fixpoint, we call a unit clause $C$ with unit literal $l \in C$ a *unique reason clause*